How to Get Rid of Millipedes

 • Millipedes are nocturnal and usually travel in large groups.

-How Many Legs do Millipedes Have?
+How Many Legs Do Millipedes Have?

-Where do Millipedes Live Outdoors?
+Where Do Millipedes Live Outdoors?

-Millipedes require lots of moisture, and they prefer to stay in damp, dark outdoor areas, and near your home's foundation.
+Millipedes require lots of moisture, and they prefer to stay in damp, dark outdoor areas and near your home's foundation.
 In your yard, you'll usually find them in the garden or flowerbed in such spots as underneath leaves, flowerpots, grass and hedge trimmings, logs, boards, and rocks.
 They do not like being in the light.

-Why do I Have Millipedes in My House?
+Why Do I Have Millipedes in My House?

 • In search of water during dry times